suinleelab/AIControl.jl/README.md

 We will regularly update the control data when a new major version of the genome becomes available; however, covering for all versions with small changes to the existing version is not realistic.

 ### Step 4: Download the AIControl julia script.
-The following command will download the AIControl julia script and make it executable.
+The following terminal command will download the AIControl julia script and make it executable.
 You can also find it within this github repository.
 ```
 wget https://github.com/hiranumn/AIControl.jl/raw/master/aicontrolScript.jl
 ```
 Please also place the downloaded control data files to the same folder, or otherwise specify their location with `--ctrlfolder` option.
 ### Step 5: Run AIControl.
-The command below will run AIControl.
+The terminal command below will run AIControl.
 ```
 julia aicontrolScript.jl example.bam.sorted --ctrlfolder=. --name=test
 ```